 Situated next to Chiang Mai Muay Thai Boxing Club, we filled our tummies with as much meat, rice and salad as it could take.
 It’s a simple idea, we paid our 169 baht each (£3.78 or US $5.11), grabbed a plate and piled it high with various sautéed meats from the buffet counter such as black pepper beef, spicy Korean pork and teriyaki chicken.

-No visit to Chiang Mai is complete without visiting one of the night markets, but, due to Songkran, most were closed for the duration of our trip.
+No visit to Chiang Mai is complete without visiting a Chiang Rai night market, but, due to Songkran, most were closed for the duration of our trip.
 Thankfully Songkran finished on Saturday so we had the option to visit the “Sunday Walking Market” at Thapae Gate which, apparently, is the most popular with locals and considered to be one of the best.
 There was a good mixture of visitors and locals with a plethora of stalls selling handicrafts, paintings, cushions, soaps, flip-flops, clothes, and various other strange and wonderful souvenirs.

 The market opens at 6pm but by 7pm it can become quite crowded making it difficult to walk around the narrow stalls, so if you want to visit, I would advise you get here early.